orstavik/JoiEvents/docs/1e_nativeEventCascades/13_WhatIs_keypress_event.md

-# Pattern: EventTimers
+# WhatIs: `keypress`?

+The `keypress` event is bla bla bla.

+what is all these different .key and .code and .char?? properties?

-Some events use the passage of time as an alternative trigger event.
+* Some events use the passage of time as an alternative trigger event.

-The keypress demo below also filters events.
+* The keypress demo below also filters events.

 ## Demo: `keydown`+`keyup`=`keypress` (sometimes)